The Xometry app works best with JavaScript enabled!

 Knurling is not always a plastic deformation process but can involve a sliding cutting tool that uses a similar approach to broaching.
 Hand knurling can be achieved using a rotary hand tool (plastic deformation), a hammered pattern tool (plastic deformation), or a cutter/file format (material cutting).
 The results from a cut-based rather than plastic deformation knurling process can generally be visually identified by linear scoring (or lay) along the sides of individual grooves of the pattern.

-What Are the Different Types of the Knurling Process?
+Types of the Knurling Process

 There are several different types of knurling processes, each with its unique characteristics and applications.
 The choice of knurling process depends on the desired texture, material, and the specific requirements of the workpiece.
 Here are some common types of knurling processes: